farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 > "The besetting mistake of expert designers is not designing the thing wrong, but designing the wrong thing" - Fred Brooks, Design of Design p.
 167

 Fortunately, requirements mostly limit explorations to the right area.
-[As shown in the first section](#software-lifecycle-of-problem-understanding), lifecycle stages progressively refine the problem as we work on it.
+[As shown in the first section](#software-life-cycle-of-problem-understanding), life cycle stages progressively refine the problem as we work on it.
 Our "good enough" target gets better as we go, so long as we pay attention to trade-offs and feedback.

 Undoubtedly, more requirements will also appear after work is delivered.
-This is the "monitor" stage of the lifecycle.
+This is the "monitor" stage of the life cycle.
 This shifts target of "good enough" and we iterate to reach the new target just like before.

 It's important to note, requirements in our "definition of done" are not just behavior expectations ("functional requirements").
 They should also include quality measurements like maintainability and defect rates.
 The customer may not realize how these non-functional requirements effect their outcomes, but they likely do want the results.
 For example, maintained productivity, low failure rates, and secure software.
 Quantifying and benchmarking these requirements is a whole topic of it's own.